 Welcome to this online resource that offers easy access to information about the Spirit & Place Festival.
 Media outlets should contact BohlsenGroup, 317-602-7137, for more information.

-Read about Spirit & Place and the 2013 theme of RISK here.
+Read about Spirit & Place and the 2014 theme of JOURNEY here.

 Indy organization wins $20k to kick off 18th annual local festival.
 The annual Spirit & Place Festival is in full swing following an exciting opening night event and award of $20,000 to one organization’s most daring project on race.
 Javier Barrera of the Latino Youth Collective was awarded the prize following his presentation of “Race: A Look Inside” during the “$20k: A Competition About Race” event, alongside three other finalists previously selected by a panel of judges among a pool of 43 applicants.